At 100, The National Park Service's Oldest Active Ranger Is Still Going Strong

 Betty Soskin has accomplished a lot over the course of her life.

-Soskin was born in Detroit, Mich., on Sept.
+Soskin was born in Detroit on Sept.
 22, 1921.
-She currently works as a ranger at the Rosie the Riveter/WWII Home Front National Historical Park in Richmond, Calif.
+She currently is a ranger at the Rosie the Riveter/WWII Home Front National Historical Park in Richmond, Calif.

-Growing up in a family with Cajun-Creole roots, Soskin and her relatives migrated to the West Coast, eventually settling down in Oakland, Calif., after the Great Mississippi Flood damaged New Orleans in 1927, according to the National Park Service.
+Growing up in a family with Cajun-Creole roots, Soskin and her relatives migrated to the West Coast, eventually settling down in Oakland, Calif., after the Great Mississippi Flood of 1927 damaged New Orleans, according to the National Park Service.

 She had a love-hate relationship with Rosie the Riveter